Washington International School: History

 Washington International School (WIS) was founded in 1966 to serve the international community in the D.C. area.
 During the post-World War II era, many international schools were founded by a particular community or nationality and were "international" in the sense that students from other nationalities were accepted.
 From the very beginning, founder Dorothy Goodman envisioned that the school would educate children to become global citizens and the early curriculum reflected her vision.
 Children were taught several different languages and about world cultures, literature and history.
 In 1969, with assistance from the Ford Foundation, WIS expanded its campus with the purchase of the former Wendell Phillips School, which had closed a number of years before.
 In 1980 the Tregaron country house and estate was purchased and has been the site of the Middle (grades 6–8) and Upper Schools (9–12) ever since.
 The Elementary School moved out of the former Wendell Phillips School building in 1998 and the property was sold and developed into private housing.
+In the early 2000s, WIS constructed an “arts, academics, and athletics building” (AAA) containing a gymnasium, choral and band practice rooms, and classrooms.
+In 2021, the School launched a campaign to raise $30 million with the primary goal of constructing a new science centric facility on campus.
+It is scheduled to be completed in spring 2025.

 Athletics

 In 2010, WIS won finals of the soccer PVAC tournament in a 2–0 win.
+WIS has done relatively well in the PVAC league and has achieved state wide success in soccer, winning the DCSAA tournament in 2016 after reaching the final for the first time in 2015.
+In 2022, the soccer team once again reached the final of the DCSAA tournament, falling to Gonzaga College High School.